stefanosiano/PowerfulImageView/README.md

 If you already use AppCompat library, or you want to use vector drawables, go with it.

 **PowerlessImageView**
-Slick version without AppCompat features, like vector drawables support or tinting on older apis.
+Slick variant without AppCompat features, like vector drawables support or tinting on older apis.
 If you don't want to use AppCompat library, and are fine without vector drawables, go with it.